leonp/sherlock-holmes/the-adventures-of-sherlock-holmes/the-adventure-of-the-engineers-thumb/index.md

 number: 9
 image: true
 alt: "Holmes stood above Hatherley, who is reclined on a sofa.
 Holmes is pouring a liquid into a glass."
-caption: "Illustration by <a href='https://en.wikipedia.org/wiki/Sidney_Paget' class='blue no-underline hover-dark-red'>Sidney Paget</a>, 1891/1892"
+caption: "Illustration by <a href='https://en.wikipedia.org/wiki/Sidney_Paget' class='dark-blue no-underline hover-dark-red'>Sidney Paget</a>, 1892"
 ---